ssnau/killport/README.md

 Support
 ------

-Only works on OS with `lsof` command currently.
+Only works on OS with `lsof` command.

 License
 -------